rdons/hyde/README.md

-tsc-tablestorage-wrapper
+TechSmith Hyde
 ========================

-Object to Entity mapper for Windows Azure (Think ORM for table storage)
+Object to Entity mapper for Windows Azure (Think ORM for table storage).

 ### Features
  * Super simple access to Azure Table Storage.
 Use your existing POCO C# objects and map Table Storage entities to them.